Last updated on November 7th, 2023 at 10:06 am

 The public sector, what we call Civil Servants in Greece seems quite favored with several holidays.

-Also in education, there are several weeks a year where schools remain closed, but this does not mean that education is poor, but the opposite.
+Also in education, there are several weeks a year when schools remain closed, but this does not mean that education is poor, but the opposite.

 On the contrary, the private sector appears to be the one with the least hours of free time.